StuartMacKay/django-ansible-template/README.rst

    cp inventory.example staging

-Next edit the inventory to see the IP address of a local virtual machine:
+Next edit the inventory to set the IP address of a local virtual machine:

 .. code-block:: ini